logicly-au/pmhc-mds-user-documentation/doc/environments.rst

 Production
 ----------

 The main (production) environment of the PMHC MDS is available at https://pmhc-mds.net/.
-Only real production data should be uploaded to this environment.
-A :ref:`developers` environment is provided for testing 3rd party developed software against the PMHC MDS.
+Only real data that is to be reported to the Department of Health and Aged Care should be uploaded to this environment.
+A :ref:`developers` environment is provided for testing third-party developed software against the PMHC MDS.

 .. _developers: